 Validation checklist

-After integration and code generation, confirm these items:- The API appears under the route and element you intended.
+After integration and code generation, confirm:- The API appears under the correct route and element

-- Response is stored to a named state variable your UI binds to.
+Bearer - Response is stored to a named state variable your UI binds to

 Troubleshooting